paireks/Megarachne/Megarachne/Manual/Manual for Megarachne.md

 You can always check which vertices where visited during search of the shortest path - there are in "Visited" output.

 Of course if it couldn't find any path - then the component will throw an exception.

+## Visualization

+### About

+There are no built-in visualization tools in Megarachne that will allow you to display stuff in Grasshopper.
+The only one is Graph To Report Part, but it will show you only the scheme of a small graph in Markdown editor.
+But you can use built-in Grasshopper components to do it, and it's pretty easy!

+### Graph

+### Path